Lem Billings: Early years

-After working on Kennedy's successful campaign for Congress in 1946, Billings toured seven Latin American countries with Robert F. Kennedy.
+After working on John F. Kennedy's successful campaign for U.S. Congress in 1946, Billings toured seven Latin American countries with Robert F. Kennedy.

 Career

 From 1946 to 1948, Billings attended Harvard Business School and earned an MBA.
 He later had several jobs, including selling Coca-Cola dispensers to drugstores and working at a General Shoe store.
-As Vice President at the Emerson Drug Company in Baltimore, he was responsible for inventing the 1950s fad drink Fizzies by adding a fruit flavor to disguise the sodium citrate taste.
-In 1958, he moved to the Manhattan advertising firm Lennen & Newell as an advertising executive.
+As Vice President at the Emerson Drug Company in Baltimore, he invented the 1950s fad drink Fizzies by adding a fruit flavor to disguise the sodium citrate taste.
+In 1958, Billings moved to the prominent Manhattan advertising firm Lennen & Newell, as an advertising executive.

-On September 12, 1953, Billings was an usher at the wedding of Kennedy and Jacqueline Lee Bouvier.
+On September 12, 1953, Billings was an usher at the wedding of John F. Kennedy and Jacqueline Lee Bouvier.
 In 1956, he was an usher at the wedding of Kennedy's sister Jean to Stephen Edward Smith.